EvictionLab/eviction-lab-etl/README.md

 **Note:** To create Census demographic data, you'll need to get a [Census API Key](https://www.census.gov/developers/), copy the `.env.sample` file to `.env`, add the API key in there, and run `source .env`.

-## Create Fixture Data

-To create fixture data (used in our workflow to test load times), run `make -f fake.mk` similarly to building census data from source.

 ## View Tiles Locally

 With Docker installed, run: